CURRICULA VITAE

 Todd_McFadden 2.jpeg

-Mr. Todd McFadden lives in Wilmington, North Carolina and guides the Foundation toward its ideal of cultural unity in authentic diversity.
-Mr. McFadden is Founder and President of Higher Ed Diversity Consulting Group, representing decades of leadership in pioneering diversity among American institutions of higher learning.
-He has formerly served as Director of the Upperman African American Cultural Center at the University of North Carolina, Director of the Center for Black Culture and Research at the University of West Virginia, and Director of the Africana Center at Tufts University.
+Mr. Todd McFadden, in memoriam, lived in Wilmington, North Carolina and guided the Foundation toward its ideal of cultural unity in authentic diversity.
+Mr. McFadden was Founder and President of Higher Ed Diversity Consulting Group, representing decades of leadership in pioneering diversity among American institutions of higher learning.
+He served as Director of the Upperman African American Cultural Center at the University of North Carolina, Director of the Center for Black Culture at the University of West Virginia, and Director of the Africana Center at Tufts University.
+Farewell, my dear friend.

 Ms. Tara Myers lives in Portland, Oregon and advises the Foundation on positioning and communications in the broad field of nonprofit engagement.
 Her current project is a weblog compiling ten years and hundreds of personal impressions of the Innermost House.
 Throughout her career, Ms. Myers has specialized in the business practices of branding, marketing, and communications as they apply to educational and philanthropic institutions, including the University of Nevada, the United Way, and the YMCA of the USA.
 To her, Innermost House represents an ideal of sustained, spiritual marriage.